LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 .. admonition:: Note

-   The requirements below are what your END assignment will look like.
+   The requirements below are what your assignment should look like when it's
+	time to submit.
+Rome wasn't built in a day and neither was Scrabble.

    This assignment is broken down so you can complete small pieces as you go.
    You need to move sequentially starting at part A below.
-Please read the WHOLE assignment page before starting.
+You'll have a much more
+	enjoyable time writing this program if you read this entire page before even opening repl.it.

+..
+TODO: reorder these bad boys

 #.
 Create an ``initialPrompt`` function that asks the user which scoring
    algorithm to use.